 Handmade and heartfelt created by Liverpool’s homegrown talent all in one room, what’s not to like?
 There’s plenty of places to get your fix, including the Retro Sundays at LEAF put on by Pillbox Vintage with a treasure trove of interesting curios to take home.
-There is a monthly instalment at Sefton Park Palm House definitely worth a visit (for Moon & Pea’s pies alone) and new kids on the block Skylark & Wren have just announced a calendar of makers markets in beautiful Woolton.
+There’s an occasional one at Sefton Park Palm House definitely worth a visit (for Moon & Pea’s pies alone) and Free State Kitchen do a monthly one, too.

 STAY UP LATE FOR LIGHTNIGHT

 How often do you look up?
 So often our eyes are glued to the floor or our phones, scrolling through an endless Facebook news feed.
-Yes, the resolution is crisp and the cat memes are funny but whilst we plug ourselves into the closest WIFI, we’re losing connection with what surrounds us.
+Yes, the resolution is crisp and the dog memes are funny but whilst we plug ourselves into the closest WIFI, we’re losing connection with what surrounds us.
 Liverpool is an architectural tour de force; regal and timeless, brand spanking new and abandoned lay poetically juxtaposed against each other.
-The best free piece of advice you’ll hear from us.
+Simply look up and you’ll see what we’re talking about.

 WATCH SOME LIVE MUSIC AT SMITHDOWN ROAD FESTIVAL